nextg-wireless/training-5g/_sources/index.rst.txt

         Payload DownlinkMetrics
     }

-The O-RAN specifications are available on the O-RAN Alliance's website: https://specifications.o-ran.org/specifications Some examples of E2 service models which are standardized by the O-RAN Alliance include:
+The O-RAN specifications are available on the O-RAN ALLIANCE's website: https://specifications.o-ran.org/specifications Some examples of E2 service models which are standardized by the O-RAN ALLIANCE include:

 * E2SM-KPM, which allows the RAN to send key performance metrics to an xApp, such as the bitrate and error rate for each user